-If you operate a business, chances are you have some familiarity with CRM and ERP software.
-But what exactly are they, what are the objectives of each and what's the difference between them?
+If you operate a business comparing CRM vs ERP, chances are you have some familiarity with CRM and ERP software.
+But what exactly are they, what are the objectives of each, and what's the difference between them?
 In this article, we'll explore the key differences between CRM and ERP software and help you decide which one you need for your business.

-The basics: What are CRM and ERP software?
+The basics: What are CRM vs ERP software?

 First, let's start with the basics.
 CRM stands for Customer Relationship Management, while ERP stands for Enterprise Resource Planning.
 At their core, both CRM and ERP software aim to streamline business operations and improve efficiency, but they do so in different ways.